-Natural materials are great for walkways, around swimming pools, over existing concrete patio, courtyards, and transitioning from inside to outside.
+Natural materials are great for incorporating into your walkways, around swimming pools, over existing concrete patio, courtyards, and transitioning from inside to outside.
 At $8.00 – $12.00 per square foot, natural materials are in the middle price range.

 Pavers are a classic, popular choice.
 With the expansive soil we have in Phoenix, which can cause concrete to crack, interlocking pavers are ideal for their flexibility to move with the earth.
-They’re available in many different colors and design options, and as a certified installer, our manufacturers offer Straight Line customers a lifetime manufacturer warranty against breaking or cracking.
+They’re available as part of your complete landscape project in many different colors and design options, and as a certified installer, our manufacturers offer Straight Line customers a lifetime manufacturer warranty against breaking or cracking.

 While there are many different brands, here at Straight Line we use mainly Belgard pavers and Phoenix pavers, so we’ll tell you about those.